MARINE NAVIGATION IS SO CONFUSING... WHERE DO I BEGIN?

 Charts have become more sophisticated and detailed, allowing you to overview a passage of the Atlantic Ocean at broad scale and then zoom down into the details of a shipwreck.

 Of course you need to pick a chart that covers your route but you also need to make sure it is compatible with your hardware and software.
-That chart may be on a media card in Navionics or C-Map format, downloaded from an Internet cloud service, or be on a DVD disc.
-To get the right chart delivered in the right way, Fugawi has an easy to understand chart selector at the heart of the Center for Marine Navigation.
+That chart may be on a media card in Navionics or C-Map format, or it may be downloaded from an Internet cloud service, or the charts may be on other media.
+Ask us for a chart of an area you want to boat in and mention what hardware you want to view the chart on and we will give you give the best options.

 Once you have charts, you want to plan trips on a computer or tablet using waypoints and routes; then you will want to transfer that data to your vessel's MFD using cables, media cards, Wi-Fi or other means.
 We can help with that as well.